opendatacube/datacube-ows/docs/configuration.rst

    /config/translations/sw/LC_MESSAGES/my_ows_project.mo

 You can now update the
-`global section of your OWS Configuration <https://datacube-ows.readthedocs.io/en/latest/cfg_global.html#metadata-separation-and-internationalisation>`_ section and restart the web service and you are serving multi-lingually!
+:ref:`global section of your OWS Configuration <cfg-global-metadata-separation>` section and restart the web service and you are serving multi-lingually!
 (Adjust your client's "Accept-Language" header to test.)